Doriantorres13/US-Household-Income/README.md

   - Consistent color schemes, clear labels, and concise titles ensured the dashboard was visually appealing and easy to             understand.

 Conclusion:

 This project demonstrates the power of data cleaning, analysis, and visualization in extracting meaningful insights from raw data.
-We can maintain a robust data pipeline by automating the cleaning process and leveraging SQL for detailed analysis.
+By automating the cleaning process and leveraging SQL for detailed analysis, we can maintain a robust data pipeline.
 The final Tableau dashboard provides an accessible and engaging way for users to explore household income distribution across the United States, offering valuable perspectives on economic patterns.